Case Study - Bella Geiselhart

 The skin was prepped with chlorhexidine solution, and the leg gently flexed.
 Using a 22g, 3⁄4” needle attached to the Kush syringe, I drew 0.1mL (4mg) of Kenalog (triamcinolone acetate) into the Kush syringe, and entered the joint capsule through the middle patellar tendon.
 I aspirated for a “flash” of joint fluid, and then I slowly injected the material into the joint with no resistance to flow.
 I kept the dog recumbent for 5 minutes post injection.

-“Bella is enjoying the heck out of her new knee.
+“Bella is enjoying the heck out of her [newly Kush-treated] knee.
 Increased mobility overall.
 No more hesitance with going up stairs.
 Increased distance and time on walks.
 Can climb into minivan with minimal or no assistance.
 Overall, she looks like she did a year ago before her illness and surgery.”